 How to Do the Deadlift

 Don’t assume the pull-up is less effective than the other moves on this list because it’s a bodyweight exercise.
-Pulling your body weight creates a level of instability that recruits your core muscles for stability.
+Pulling your body weight creates instability that recruits your core muscles for stability.

 Benefits of the Pull-Up

-- You only need a pull-up bar to do this move, which you can buy for your home gym or find at a park.
+- You only need a pull-up bar for this movement, which you can buy for your home gym or find at a park.